-- Understanding and evaluating the design and implementation of controls over the impairment assessment process; - Assessing management's determination of the Group's CGUs, including the allocation of goodwill, based on our understanding of the nature of the Group's business and internal reporting in order to assess how results were monitored and reported; - Assessing the reasonableness of key estimates and judgements by considering supporting documentation prepared by management or historical performance, where available; - Assessing the reasonableness of management's cashflow forecasts with reference to current economic conditions; - Comparing the prior year forecast to actual results to assess the accuracy of the forecasting process; - Reviewing management's value-in-use calculations for accuracy; - Performing a sensitivity analysis over management's value-inuse calculation to assess the level of headroom available; and - Assessing the adequacy of the disclosures in the financial report.
+- Understanding and evaluating the design and implementation of controls over the impairment assessment process; - Assessing management's determination of the Group's CGUs, including the allocation of goodwill, based on our understanding of the nature of the Group's business and internal reporting in order to assess how results were monitored and reported; - Assessing the reasonableness of management's cashflow forecasts and growth rates by reference to historical financial performance and current economic conditions; - Comparing the prior year forecast to actual results to assess the accuracy of the management's forecasting processes; - Reviewing management's value-in-use calculations for accuracy and valuation; - Assessing the reasonableness of key estimates and judgements by agreeing to supporting documentation prepared by management and by performing sensitivity analysis for reasonably possible changes in key input such as forecast cash flows, discount rates and growth rates; and - Assessing the adequacy of the disclosures in the financial report.

+Revenue recognition

-Revenue recognition (Refer to note 3)
+(Refer to Note 3: Revenue)

-Given the nature of Data#3's operations, the performance at the end of the financial year has a significant impact on the Group's overall year-end result.
-This results in a significant quantum of transactions occurring near year-end.
+Given the nature of the Group's operations, the performance at the end of the financial year has a significant impact on the Group's overall year-end result.